GermanZero-de/localzero-monitoring/README.md

 python manage.py runserver --settings=config.settings.local
 ```

-The main app is called `cpmonitor` short for `climate projection monitor`.
+The main app is called `cpmonitor` short for `climate protection monitor`.
 As that needs to be a python
 package / module name it follows python style conventions of being short and all in one lowercase word.